AbraaoCF/zero-trust/opa/docs/policy-decisions.md

 To account for the environmental aspects of the infrastructure, a `night_mode` flag was created in the `projects_config` in [`data.json`](../opa-policies/data.json) to determine if a project has higher demand outside working hours.

-- **Outside Working Hours**: If `night_mode` is enabled and it is outside working hours, the project's budget increases by 20%.
+- **Outside Working Hours**: If `night_mode` is enabled and it is outside working hours, the project's quotas increases by 20%.
-- **During Working Hours**: If `night_mode` is enabled and it is within working hours, the project's budget decreases to 70%.
+- **During Working Hours**: If `night_mode` is enabled and it is within working hours, the project's quotas decreases to 70%.

-This ensures that projects with higher throughput needs outside of normal working hours can take advantage of the reduced system load, while those that do not require high demand during these times are budget-restricted to prevent abnormal behavior when no system administrator is available to monitor them.
+This ensures that projects with higher throughput needs outside of normal working hours can take advantage of the reduced system load, while those that do not require high demand during these times are quotas-restricted to prevent abnormal behavior when no system administrator is available to monitor them.

 ## Anomalies